<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 Ready to take homeownership for a test drive?
 Here's your roadmap:

-1. Research real homes in your price range: Browse our property listings to find realistic prices in neighborhoods you're considering.
+1. Research real homes in your price range: Look at the neighborhoods you're considering and identify the realistic prices you're considering.

-2. Calculate potential mortgage payments: Use mortgage calculators to enter your expected down payment, current interest rates, and loan terms to see monthly estimates.
+2. Calculate potential mortgage payments: Use online mortgage calculators to enter your expected down payment, current interest rates, and loan terms to see monthly estimates.
+(Note: Habitat homeowners often receive down payment assistance, but you shouldn't estimate what that will be.)

 3. Find actual property tax and insurance costs: Check your county's tax assessor website for property records or contact local insurance agents for quotes based on similar homes.